ArikParnass/ProgrammingAssignment2/README.md

 Solution:

+# These functions will take any invertible matrix and cache (and then print) the inverse

+# The makeCacheMatrix function creates the matrix that will store the input

 makeCacheMatrix <- function(x = matrix()) {
   inv <- NULL # set initial variable to store inverse matrix equal to zero